Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 "It’s not for the Singers to decide, young Given-Man."

-"Well, no, but…" Ferd shrugged.
+"Well, no, but..."
+Ferd shrugged.
 "I can’t see it being a bad thing if they agreed, too.
 No mother likes to send their sons off to hunt."

 "But she must, if she wants meat."

 "Is this the same?
 And do they *know* it is the same?"

 "...Hmm."
 Yan’s tail twitched to and fro in thinking.
 "A fair sky-thought.
 But yes, the Singers know.
 Only a *foolish* Chief would not speak with his Singer.
-And anything *she* knows…"
+And anything *she* knows..."

 Ferd trilled at that.
 "Only a foolish man underestimates a Singer!"